 The decision to rent vs. buy is mainly a decision about what will influence cash flows: if you own the vessel, you are going to deal with the usual depreciation expense, and if you don’t – you escape that line item, but now you have the annual rental or lease expense to deal with.

 Q: Great.
 And then on the operating vs. capital lease issue, I’m assuming you look at that in-depth in this sector?

 A: Yeah, you could say that.
 Sometimes, we’ll analyze and model each ship individually, or maybe take an “average ship” that a company owns in a specific class and then multiply by the total number of ships in that segment.

-Occasionally, you’ll see cases where the total value of the company’s ships minus liabilities might be greater than its current equity value, or even the implied NPV from a DCF.
+Occasionally, you’ll see cases where the total value of the company’s ships minus liabilities might be greater than its current equity value, or even the company’s Present Value from a DCF.

 It’s important to get the lease issue correct because you also use a Net Asset Value (NAV) model in this sector.